Fully owned state-of-the-art manufacturing facilities for just-in-time delivery and scalable production

 To successfully bring individualized immunotherapies to patients and vaccines to people around the world, it is crucial to have in-house manufacturing capabilities.
 We have several manufacturing sites capable of developing fully automated production processes for on-demand production of our therapies and vaccines.
 In addition, we have developed a shippable, modular and turnkey mRNA manufacturing facility, called BioNTainer, to support a decentralized and scalable vaccine production that addresses local needs.
 The solution is intended to improve vaccine supply with Africa, in Africa for Africa.

-Manufacturing of our COVID-19 vaccine
+Manufacturing of mRNA-based vaccine products and candidates

 Supplying the world with a safe and effective vaccine requires a widespread network.
 Large parts of the production take place in-house at our principal manufacturing facility in Marburg.
 Additionally, we trust in our strong partnerships with companies that contribute their expertise to various steps of the production process.